AxaFrance/SlimFaas/README.md

 - **ReplicasSynchronizationWorker**: Manage replicas synchronization between the pod and kubernetes
 - **ReplicasScaleWorker**: If master, then scale up and down kubernetes pods

-**SlimData** is a simple database included inside SlimFaas pod.
+**SlimData** is a simple redis like database included inside SlimFaas executable.
 It is based on **Raft** algorithm offered by awesome https://github.com/dotnet/dotNext library.
 By default **SlimData** use a second HTTP port 3262 to expose its API.
 Don't expose it and keep it internal.

 ### Build with .NET